dominic-lam/theme-switch-demo/README.md

 ## ⚙️ How It Works

+A detailed document about how it works, [here](docs/theme-switcher-deep-dive.md).

 * **Tailwind v4** uses `@import "tailwindcss";` directly in `index.css`.
 * A **custom dark variant** is defined: